Insights:

 Ultimately, immersion in VR is less about the type of technology and more about the quality of the overall experience.

-How does Immerse epitomize immersion?
+How does IMMERSE epitomize immersion?

-Right from the start, Immerse was developed around the specific principles of language immersion and immersion in VR that scholarly research identified as advantageous for language learning.
+Right from the start, IMMERSE was developed around the specific principles of language immersion and immersion in VR that scholarly research identified as advantageous for language learning.

 The entire platform, from the Commons, where you can spontaneously meet up and practice with fellow learners to the classes, where you learn live with expert Guides, has been meticulously designed to provide language immersion that is sensory, actional, narrative, and social.

-To show how Immerse integrates the four aspects of immersion, here’s an example of a class you might take in the headset or desktop app called “It’s a Pretty Picture!”
+To show how IMMERSE integrates the four aspects of immersion, here’s an example of a class you might take in the headset or desktop app called “It’s a Pretty Picture!”

-The class meets in the Immerse art studio scene, a visually rich virtual space with an art gallery and a studio with painting supplies. (sensory immersion) Your Guide will invite you and your fellow learners to try on various costume hats, teaching you the vocabulary to express your opinions of them. (actional and narrative immersion).
+The class meets in the IMMERSE art studio scene, a visually rich virtual space with an art gallery and a studio with painting supplies. (sensory immersion) Your Guide will invite you and your fellow learners to try on various costume hats, teaching you the vocabulary to express your opinions of them. (actional and narrative immersion).

 To practice specific adjectives that will be helpful in describing paintings, you and your classmates will then sort vocabulary tiles into columns on the wall under headings like “your best friend” and “the art studio.” (actional and social immersion) Afterwards, you’ll learn a few helpful sentence structures that you can use with the adjectives in order to make descriptions, and you and a partner will practice using them. (social immersion)